build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 To set up our pipeline, make sure you are logged into your AWS and CodeCatalyst accounts to set up our project, environment, repository, and CI/CD pipelines.
 In CodeCatalyst:

-1. Create a new `Project` called `TerraformMultiAccount` using the `Start from scratch` option
+1. Create a new Project called `TerraformMultiAccount` using the "Start from scratch" option
-1. Create a code repository called `main-infra` in the project, using `Terraform` for the `.gitignore file`
+1. Create a code repository called `main-infra` in the project, using Terraform for the `.gitignore file`
-1. Link an AWS account to our project project via the `Environments` section with the name `MainAccount`
+1. Link an AWS account to our project via the CI/CD -> Environments section with the name "MainAccount"
-1. Create a `dev environment` using `Cloud9`, and cloning the `main-infra` repository using the `main` branch
+1. Create a Dev environment using Cloud9 under CI/CD -> Environments, and cloning the `main-infra` repository using the `main` branch
 1. Launch the `dev environment`, and configure the AWS CLI using `aws configure` with the credentials of an IAM user in your AWS account

 ### Bootstrapping Terraform